-Wise use of space means creating the right context for concentration, learning, communication, and collaboration—the building blocks of productivity.
+Effective and efficient use of space means creating the right environment for concentration, learning, communication, and collaboration—the building blocks of productivity for building occupants.

 Organizations, business practices, educational settings and learning methodologies, and the workforce have changed dramatically in the past two decades.
 Technological advances, demographic shifts, and continual demands for innovation have created pressures for environments to catch up with the changing nature of organizations, work and workplace.

 Organizational effectiveness today means using space more wisely.
 This does not just mean cutting costs.
 It means designing for flexibility to enable space to change as work groups, activities, and projects evolve.
 Information in these Productive pages must be considered together with other design objectives and within a total project context in order to achieve quality, high-performance buildings.
-Also, workplace productivity strategies support sustainable design principles and should be taken on balance for the longevity of all the issues considered.
+Also, workplace productivity strategies support sustainable design principles, functional programming and functionality, and should be taken on balance for the longevity of all the issues considered.

 The Office of Government-wide Policy at the GSA headquarters building in Washington, DC was designed to maximize flexibility, allowing new occupants to change the space to fit their group and individual needs.